mountainmoon/botp/Readme.md

 Check a counter based one time password for validity.

-Returns null if token is not valid for given key and options.
+Returns a `Promise` will resolved to null if token is not valid for given key and options.

-Returns an object `{delta: #}` if the token is valid. `delta` is the count skew between client and server.
+Returns a `Promise` will resolved to an object `{delta: #}` if the token is valid. `delta` is the count skew between client and server.

 ### opt
 **window**
 > The allowable margin for the counter.
 The function will check `window` codes in the future against the provided token.
 > i.e. if `window = 100` and `counter = 5` all tokens between 5 and 105 will be checked against the supplied token
-> Default - 50
+> Default - 1

 **counter**
 > Counter value.
 This should be stored by the application on a per user basis.
 It is up to the application to track and increment this value as needed.
 It is also up to the application to increment this value if there is a skew between the client and server (`delta`)